Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Disable-AzAdvisorRecommendation.md

 Type          : Microsoft.Advisor/suppressions
 ```

-Creating a suppression by piping two cmdlet.
-First cmdlet will return a recommendation and second cmdlet will create a suppression for the same.
+Creating a suppression, piping from Get-AzAdvisorRecommendation to Disable-AzAdvisorRecommendation.

 ## PARAMETERS